droundy/recipes-site/index.md

 cooking water for later.
 Put ingredients into blender.
 Use water from mug to enable it to blend.

+## Baked gnocchi with spinach and mozzarella

+- 1 T olive oil
+- 3 cloves garlic
+- 1 large onion, chopped
+- 800 g tomato puree
+- 1 T honey
+- 120g frozen spinach
+- 800g gnocchi
+- 300g grated mozzarella cheese

+Preheat oven to 400 F.  Heat olive oil in large skillet, then add garlic and onions.
+Cook for 5 minutes.
+Add tomato puree, honey, and frozen spinach.
+After the spinach is thawed add the gnocchi and cook for another 5 minutes.
+Cover with cheese and pop in the oven for 15 minutes.

 ## Equal ingredients

 - 2 cups whole wheat flour